zainshah14/typescript-practice-phase1/EXPLORATION.md

     expect(result).toBe(5);
   });
 });

-Good structure:
+### Good Test Structure

-✅ Arrange (initialize inputs)
+- ✅ **Arrange**: Initialize inputs
+- ✅ **Act**: Call the function

-✅ Act (call the function)
+- ✅ **Assert**: Check the output

-✅ Assert (check output)
+---

-6. Include In Our Case Study
+### 6. Case Study: Phase 1 Implementation

-“In Phase 1, we implemented Jest-based unit tests to validate the core logic of insertion and retrieval in a sample CRUD API.
-This served as a hands-on intro to mocking, isolation, dependency injection, and assertion style — all foundational for automation in later phases.”
+- Implemented **Jest-based unit tests** to validate core logic of insertion and retrieval in a sample CRUD API.
+- Hands-on introduction to key concepts:
+  - Mocking
+  - Isolation
+  - Dependency injection
+  - Assertion style
+- Established the foundation for further automation in future phases.

+---

-7. Unit Testing & Phase 2 Roadmap
+### 7. How Unit Testing Supports Phase 2

-Unit tests are the backbone of the CI workflow (GitHub Actions, later).
+- Forms the backbone of the **CI workflow** (e.g., via GitHub Actions)

-Helps enforce “no broken code gets merged” policy
+- Helps enforce the policy: **“no broken code gets merged”**

-Reduces manual QA for every small change
+- Reduces the need for manual QA on minor changes

-Encourages devs to own test coverage
+- Encourages developers to own and improve test coverage

+---

-8. Next Steps (Specific to BridgeLinx)
+### 8. Next Steps at BridgeLinx

-Identify 3 modules in each active service (e.g., RFQ, Terminal, OPUI) with a high logic load → propose unit coverage
+- Identify **3 high-logic modules in each active service** (RFQ, Terminal, OPUI) → propose unit test coverage

-Identify code hotspots from production bugs → retrofit unit tests where feasible
+- Analyze past production bugs → **retrofit missing unit tests** when feasible

-Loop in devs for ownership with SDET/QA support
+- Involve developers for shared testing ownership, supported by SDET/QA